-Related: iPhone 11 vs iPhone XR
+iPhone 11 vs iPhone 11 Pro: The Final Verdict

-iPhone 11 vs iPhone 11 Pro vs iPhone 11 Pro Max – Specs and Camera
+iPhone 11 vs iPhone 11 Pro – Specs and Camera

 Related: iPhone 11 features

-Related: Best iPhone 11 Deals
+Related: Best iPhone Deals

 Another huge difference between these new phones is their displays.
 The iPhone 11 Pro and Pro Max both have ‘XDR displays’ (5.8-inches and 6.5-inches respectively) which means they can hit 1200nits of brightness and include support for Dolby Vision and HDR10.
 The iPhone 11 display seems almost meagre in comparison, with its LCD tech and 1792×828 resolution.

-iPhone 11 vs iPhone 11 Pro vs iPhone 11 Pro Max – Look and feel
+iPhone 11 vs iPhone 11 Pro – Look and feel

 Apple used to work on the schedule that saw a huge design overall every two years – you’d get the big update one year and then an S update the following year.
-That’s changed slightly now, with the iPhone 6 design sticking around for multiple generations.
+That’s all changed now, with the iPhone 6 design sticking around for multiple generations.

 This year we’ve got three phones that look very much like the outgoing models.
 The iPhone 11 Pro and iPhone 11 Pro Max match the sizes from 2018, with the same stainless steel frame, glass back and rounded sides.